ivan-hc/AM/README.md

  OPTIONS

- (standard, for both "AM" AND "APPMAN")
+ (standard, for both "AM" and "APPMAN")
  ___________________________________________________________________________
  ___________________________________________________________________________